-The main purpose for using UTP and STP for high speed data transmission is common-mode rejection.
+The main purpose for using UTP and STP for high-speed data transmission is common-mode rejection.
 Cables that are installed in office buildings are subject to various electric and electronic noise sources.
 Properly installed UTP works to reject these unwanted signals by using differential signaling, which is balanced.
-Differential signaling can best be described as transmitting information using two complimentary signals that are opposite from one and other.
+Differential signaling can best be described as transmitting information using two complementary signals that are opposite from one another.

 Generally speaking, the minimum bending radius is four times the cable diameter, or approximately one inch for Category 6 cable.
 The maximum pulling tension is not more than 25 ft/lbs or 110 Newtons.

-In high EMF environments, shielded cable (STP) can be beneficial in mitigating high electrical noise along with proper installations techniques noted above.
-Signaling levels on 100BaseT are +1, 0 and -1 volt (MLT-3 Encoding).
-On Gigabit Ethernet, the levels are +1, +0.5, 0, −0.5 and −1 Volt (PAM-5 Encoding).
-Induced voltages on in cables from external sources can degrade network performance and create bottlenecks.
+In high EMF environments, shielded cable (STP) can be beneficial in mitigating high electrical noise along with the proper installation techniques noted above.
+Signaling levels on 100BaseT are +1, 0, and -1 volt (MLT-3 Encoding).
+On Gigabit Ethernet, the levels are +1, +0.5, 0, −0.5, and −1 Volt (PAM-5 Encoding).
+Induced voltages on cables from external sources can degrade network performance and create bottlenecks.
 High EMF environments would include places like transmitter sites and anything on a tower or rooftop.
 Properly terminated shielded cable is necessary for EMP protection from lightning strikes or other sources.
 STP has special shielded metal connectors which each category cable class.
-These connectors supply the path to ground through the RJ-45 jack.
+These connectors supply the path to the ground through the RJ-45 jack.